 Alkaline Water: Newest Trends

 One of the newest trends today is the use of alkaline water.
-It has now made its way to the overcrowded world of health and wellness.
-Some say that drinking alkaline water can offer various health benefits to people.
-It helps slow down the aging process.
-It can regulate the pH level of the body and prevent different chronic diseases.
+It has now made its way to the overcrowded health and wellness world.

-Alkaline water can neutralize the acid levels in the body in which normal water cannot do.
-This process of neutralizing the acids can prevent different diseases.
-Indeed, this controversial health practice has been argued by various health experts.
+Alkaline water can neutralize the body's acid levels, which normal water cannot.
+This process can prevent various diseases.
+Indeed, various health experts have argued for this controversial health practice.

-Our body secretes various juices that are acidic.
-Thus, alkaline water will neutralize this acid that our body will release.
-It is recommended to consume 70% alkaline and 30% acidic foods, and once you consume them, the pH level of the body will now be neutral.
-Consuming alkaline water is best if you consume food that does not balance the body's pH level.
+Our body secretes various acidic juices.
+Thus, alkaline water will neutralize the acid that our body releases.
+Consuming 70% alkaline and 30% acidic foods is recommended, and once you consume them, the body's pH level will be neutral.
+Consuming alkaline water is best if you consume food that does not balance the body's pH.

 Does the Theory of Alkaline Water Work?